Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the celestial sphere -- Naive version

+Whichever method we used to solve the geodesic equation, we can compute, for any pixel of our screen, from which the corresponding null geodesic originates from.
+If it originates from the past horizon, the corresponding pixel is black (unless the special case of Sec.~\ref{sec_Kruskal}), or it corresponds to a direction of the celestial sphere.
+Assuming that we have a map of this celestial sphere, i.e. from a full sky survey of the sky (see \S\ref{sec_data}), we can determine which pixel of the celestial sphere the direction we found corresponds to.
+However, this is not the end of the story.

-In a perfectly realistic situation, we would have at our disposal a spectral map of the celestial sphere, i.e., spectroscopic data for each direction of it.
+In a perfectly realistic situation, we should have at our disposal a spectral map of the celestial sphere, i.e., spectroscopic data for each direction of it.
 Then we would modify the spectrum according to the computed redshift and then compute the eye response to that observed spectrum and then deduce the corresponding RGB coordinates of the pixel.
-In practice, such a precision is rarely taken into account.
-Many papers focus on the aspect of an accretion disk and do not care about the celestial sphere itself, while others care only with stars.
-In practice, when one wants to include a celestial sphere as a background image distorted but the black hole, one often uses a pixellized version from full sky picture of our sky, whether realistic or computer generated, but which is does not include any spectral information (apart from its color).
-This therefore gives the correct colors of the sky seen by the observer only when redshift is negligible as such procedure does not allow to compute the color or intensity change of the celestial sphere due to the redshift is not possible but this can compensated by various visual artifacts.
-On the contrary, it is possible to define by hand the spectral information for each direction of the celestial sphere.
-This allows to have a perfect rendering of the influence of the redshift, but possibly at the cost of performing a less aesthetic rendering of the sky.
-In what follows, we shall use both approaches.
+But in practice, we are limited by the fact that we do not have such spectral information.
+This therefore gives the correct colors of the sky seen by the observer only when redshift is negligible, and there is no simple way to compute the color or intensity change of the celestial sphere due to the redshift, therefore we shall compensate this by various visual artifacts.
+For example, it is possible to define by hand the spectral information for each direction of the celestial sphere that matches the pixel color (black body plus emission lines, for example).
+However, we found that if we deal properly with the stars (see \S\ref{sec_stars}), the rendering of the rest of the celestial sphere was not of crucial importance as the overall rendering was, by far, dominated by the stars.
+Therefore, we chose to let the pixel hue unchanged and simply shift the intensity of the corresponding pixel of the celestial sphere by a factor that is a monotonous function of $(1 + z)^{- 1}$.
+We found that a satisfactory function was a power law of $(1 + z)^{- 1}$ for negative $z$ (i.e., blueshift) and an exponential of $- (1 + z)$ for positive $z$ (i.e., redshift).